gospacedev/luhn/README.md

 go get github.com/gocrazygh/luhn-formula
 ```

-You can simply use it as:
+You can use it as:
 ```go
 package main